Laravel-Search is a search-engine using the models. Search easily, flexible add intelligent on your Laravel website or application.

 ],

-The example above is a set named 'global'.
-This makes it possible to create multiple specific sets that behave different.
-In addition to a global search engine for the entire website it is posible to make a specific page related search
+In short, one can defining multiple search engines.
+This makes it possible to create multiple specific search sets that behave different.
+You can create a global search engine or one for a specific page/model.

 See example of large configuration file with methods an closures